 I asked him if there was anything that he wanted to share with people who watch his video, and he used the time to share his aspirations.
 As he spoke, I was reminded that we were all children once, with grand dreams and delightful optimism.

 Abdul was sitting in queue for the showers when I invited people to chat with me.
-I asked Abdul “What is the nicest thing anyone has ever done for you”.
+I asked Abdul “What is the best thing anyone has ever done for you”.
 I expected him to talk about something in his childhood, or about something his wife had done for him, but the answer I received was unexpected, and really touching.
 Watch his short interview here:

 Pati is one of the clients of The Carpenter’s Shop who I met through our Feed5000 Campaign.